 Dr. Michael Powe, Associate Director of Research at the National Trust for Historic Preservation’s Preservation Green Lab, presented his lecture “Older, Smaller, Better: Community Character and Vitality” to 40 participants on June 7, 2016, at the Cyntergy Community Room.
 Green Lab’s Older, Smaller, Better report used maps and statistics to demonstrate the critical role that older, smaller buildings play in supporting the social, cultural, and economic vitality of urban neighborhoods.
 After focusing on studies in Seattle, San Francisco, and Washington, D.C., he applied the lessons learned from those analyses to Tulsa, showing maps with its oldest, smallest, and most diverse buildings.
 Areas with these buildings have the most potential to foster creative economies.
 Download the Presentation.

 The last lecture of the series was “Preserving Route 66: Economic and Cultural Benefits.”
 Kaisa Barthuli, Program Manager of the NPS Route 66 Corridor Preservation Program, and Amy Webb, Senior Field Director for the National Trust for Historic Preservation, presented the economic impact of heritage tourism and how small preservation projects can impact the neighborhoods and commercial districts along Route 66.
 Heritage tourism generated $2.1 trillion in the United States in 2015.
 Travelers along Route 66 are mostly middle-and upper-income tourists that spend an average of $2,000 per travel party, and communities on Route 66 have promoted their resources to attract these visitors.
+Some travelers save money for holiday some opt for no credit check loans no guarantors scheme.
 To be successful in heritage tourism, five principles should be followed—collaboration, creation of a fit between community and tourism, active engagement of sites and programs, quality and authenticity of experience, and protection and preservation of resources.
 Download the Presentation on Heritage Tourism, Presentation on Route 66, Heritage Tourism Handout, and the Economic Impact Study.

 Thank you to our Promotional Partners: AIA Eastern Oklahoma, APA Oklahoma, Sustainable Tulsa, Tulsa Foundation for Architecture, TYPros, Tulsa Regional Chamber of Commerce, Urban Land Institute Oklahoma